 A content outline needs to document more than just the terms to include.
 MarketMuse content outlines, we call them Content Briefs, are very detailed, providing all the information necessary for anyone on a content team to consistently produce stellar content.

-A MarketMuse Content Brief consists of three sections; the Executive Summary, Outline Brief, and Optimize.
+A MarketMuse Content Brief consists of two sections; the Executive Summary, and the Outline Brief.
 There are two types of content briefs:

 - One for creating new content